Photo: Pia Fronia

 * * * * * * * * * * * * * *

-From 2022 to 2024, a semester-based, artistic-pedagogical process and open air learning space is being cultivated on the grounds of the HLW Bad Ischl.
-The artists Daniela Brasil and Sophie Krier are developing the Garden of Moving Time in dialogue with teachers, students and related experts and initiatives.
-The project is produced by <rotor> Centre for Contemporary Art in the framework of Bad Ischl Salzkammergut European Capital of Culture 2024.
+From 2022 to 2024, a semester-based, artistic-pedagogical process and open air learning space was being cultivated on the grounds of the HLW Bad Ischl.
+The artists Daniela Brasil and Sophie Krier were developing the Garden of Moving Times in dialogue with teachers, students and related experts and initiatives.
+The project was produced by <rotor> Centre for Contemporary Art in the framework of Bad Ischl Salzkammergut European Capital of Culture 2024.

 About the project